 - Be careful about belting – DON’T OVERSING!
 Show your strengths but show them in a controlled, musical way.

-Students perform for ONE MINUTE to a karaoke track of their choice.
+Students perform a portion of a song that is recommended to be 16 bars/measures or about 30-45 seconds (not to exceed 1 minute) to a karaoke track of their choice.
 That means that there should not be any “lead vocals”.
 It should be instrumental only so that the student’s voice can really be showcased.
 The judges want to hear the STUDENT sing!

 Journey produces MUSICALS, so the song should be a musical theater selection from Broadway-style show/composer or Disney.
+Do not sing a song from the show you are auditioning for.
+This allows the Artistic Team to consider you for many characters, rather than the character who sings this song.
 Students should take their time when choosing and preparing an audition song.
 It’s important to research the show and the various characters (info is posted on the Show Callboard) then select a piece that helps showcase them for the role(s) they’re interested in.
 For example, if a student is most interested in playing the villain in the show, they should choose a song that captures that type of character.
 If they are interested in the comedic role, an upbeat funny song is a perfect choice.
 The judges may decide a different role is better for them, but the student should show their intention towards a character.

 This is something students get better at the more they audition and take Journey classes.
 If it’s your first time auditioning, just be sure to pick a song that you can sing confidently and HAVE FUN!!
-Remember: karaoke/instrumental tracks only.
-A cappella auditions (singing without accompaniment) are not allowed.
+Students who are hesitant about singing might want to consider a “patter” song that will showcase enunciation and an ability to perform to music.

 To choose a song, you can listen to song samples on MTIshows.com or look up songs thru iTunes.
-You’ll need to purchase a KARAOKE track which to perform.
-The judges really need to hear YOUR voice, so you are not allowed to sing along with a lead vocalist.
+You’ll need to purchase a KARAOKE track with which to perform.
+The Artistic Team really needs to hear YOUR voice, so you are not allowed to sing along with a lead vocalist.
 Likewise, a cappella (without any accompaniment) auditions are not allowed either.

 Where to find Songs: